Chapter 6 : Christmas Eve

 “Shut up and finish pouring glasses.
 Everything has to be absolutely perfect or else!.”
 Pansy screeched.
 Then she plopped down on one of the velvet green couches and pouted.
 She's been moody for weeks now.
 We all would have thought she was pregnant if it wasn't for the fact that no guy would even talk to her.
 Even in the rare occasions when Draco's around he won't even look in her direction.

 Daphne sighed and went back to filling glasses with firewhiskey.
 Clara and I had finished hanging up paper snowflakes that Pansy had actually had the first years make.
 Then I got the most perfect idea to get Pansy off all of our backs for a while.
 I had learned this spell from Martin last Christmas when we were bored.
-I looked up and the ceiling and whispered, “Illud nix.”
+I looked up at the ceiling and whispered, “Illud nix.”
 Snow started to slowly fall from the ceiling in little crystals.

 Pansy jumped up and caught some in her hand, “Merlin, this is genius Cat!
 Where did you learn that spell?”